-Circum-ambience & the Art of Traditional Japanese Earthen Walls
+Circum-ambience & the Art of Traditional Japanese Earthen Walls (Rescheduled due to weather)

 Join artist Taiji Miyasaka to explore the site-specific artwork he created at MadArt Studio, followed by a demonstration and hands-on application of traditional Japanese earthen walls.

 MadArt Studio presents Circum·ambience by Taiji Miyasaka, a professor in the School of Design and Construction at Washington State University.
 In this exhibition, Miyasaka responds to the various conditions of MadArt Studio by creating three spherical sculptures that independently investigate the light, scale, and atmosphere of the physical space.
 Though bound by form, each sphere uniquely relates to the studio’s environment through their distinctive material and method of assembly.

 The largest of these sculptures – a thirteen-foot inhabitable clay and wood sphere – is created through a traditional method of Japanese plaster construction.
 To learn these techniques, Miyasaka is working with a group of master plasterers both in his native Japan and in Seattle.

 Hear from Japanese architect Yasuhiro Uchida and master artisan Tetsuya Hagino from Sakujigumi on the brief history of traditional townhouses in Kyoto called Kyo Machiya: the structure and materials of Kyo Machiya; and the different types of earthen and plaster walls.
 Observe a brief demonstration of creating an earthen wall, and participate in a hands-on application of mixed earth to a wooden framed mock-up to create an earthen wall.

 This event has been rescheduled to Wednesday February 13 due to weather cancellation on Monday February 11.
 AIA Seattle members and Students – Contact Bray Hayden about registration.

 6:15pm Demonstration ends